 Consumers who identify as multiracial take on diverse cultural paradigms and behaviors.
 It becomes hard to put them into one marketing box.
 Thus, businesses must change workplace dynamics, lifestyles, and cultural references in their marketing efforts.

 For instance, your target audience may all speak English, but they’ll appreciate it if you make an effort to communicate in their language and understand their culture.

-The language through which you communicate with them will help build stronger connections with them.
+The language through which you communicate with them with your multicultural marketing strategy will help build stronger connections with them.
 This, in turn, can grow their trust in your brand, and you can exert a greater influence on them.

-Cultural norms and values influence how people think, act, and feel.
+Different cultures have different norms and values that influence how people think, act, and feel.
 People who identify with a certain culture often share the same language, values, and social views.
 These shared values influence behavioral purchase processes.